valkey-io/valkey-doc/topics/modules-intro.md

-In the above example the strings `foo`, `bar` and `1234` will be passed to the module `OnLoad()` function in the `argv` argument as an array of RedisModuleString pointers.
+In the above example the strings `foo`, `bar` and `1234` will be passed to the module `OnLoad()` function in the `argv` argument as an array of ValkeyModuleString pointers.
 The number of arguments passed is into `argc`.

 The way you can access those strings will be explained in the rest of this document.
 Normally the module will store the module configuration parameters in some `static` global variable that can be accessed module wide, so that the configuration can change the behavior of different commands.

-## Working with RedisModuleString objects
+## Working with ValkeyModuleString objects

-The command argument vector `argv` passed to module commands, and the return value of other module APIs functions, are of type `RedisModuleString`.
+The command argument vector `argv` passed to module commands, and the return value of other module APIs functions, are of type `ValkeyModuleString`.

 Usually you directly pass module strings to other API calls, however sometimes you may need to directly access the string object.

 There are a few functions in order to work with string objects:

-    const char *RedisModule_StringPtrLen(RedisModuleString *string, size_t *len);
+    const char *ValkeyModule_StringPtrLen(ValkeyModuleString *string, size_t *len);

 The above function accesses a string by returning its pointer and setting its length in `len`.